-PJM will lead a periodic review of this manual sponsored by the System Operations Subcommittee, with support from the Nuclear Generators Owners Users Group (NGOUG), with a periodicity not to exceed every 3 years.
-As part of this review, NPGO will lead a review of the NPIRs to include applicable Transmission Entities and shall revise NPIRs if required.
+PJM will lead a periodic review of this manual sponsored by the System Operations Subcommittee, with support from the Nuclear Generator Owners/Operators Forum (NGOF), with a periodicity not to exceed every 3 years.
 PJM will add revised NPIRs in Attachment B and update revision history in Attachment C.